 - Optional Evening orientation walk

 Participants taking the ASA ‘designated’ flight from Australia will arrive in Moscow in the afternoon and will transfer directly to the Hotel Peter I. If you are travelling independently to Moscow, ASA can arrange a private transfer for you, or you should take an officially marked taxi to the hotel.
 In the early evening Adrian will lead a short orientation walk in the area of the hotel.
 (Overnight Moscow)

 - Red Square (incl. exterior of Lenin’s mausoleum)

 - St. Basil’s Cathedral

-This morning we visit Red Square and the cathedral of St Basil.
+This morning, after a welcome meeting and tour briefing, we visit Red Square and the Cathedral of St Basil.
 We explore the general layout and physical development of Red Square and its important place in the history of Russia, its function as a grand parade ground, and its meaning as a symbol of Tsarist and then Soviet power.
-At one end of this great urban space is the Cathedral of St Basil, Ivan the Terrible’s 16th century masterpiece and coronation church of Russia’s tsars and emperors.
-This church was constructed in brick by Italian masters.
-Its great central spire is a translation into brick of the spires to be seen on earlier wooden churches in Russia.
-St Basil also has a strictly symmetrical plan, but this is disguised by the extraordinary variety of its coloured, patterned domes that make the building seem asymmetrical and almost capricious.
-On another flank of Red Square, opposite the Kremlin, we shall also visit the new emporia that have been opened in the 19th century arcades encompassing the Red Square.
+At one end of this great urban space is the Cathedral of St Basil, Ivan the Terrible’s 16th century masterpiece.
+St Basil also a strictly symmetrical plan, but this is disguised by the extraordinary variety of its coloured, patterned domes that make the building seem asymmetrical and almost capricious.
+On another flank of Red Square, opposite the Kremlin, we shall also visit the emporia that have been opened in the 19th century arcades encompassing the Red Square.